MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Method

-3) Image generation via Gramian Angular Field (GAF): The Gram Matrix G is the matrix of all inner products of $X=\left\{x_1, x_2, \ldots, x_n\right\}$, where $x_i$ is a vector.
+The Gram Matrix G is the matrix of all inner products of $X=\left\{x_1, x_2, \ldots, x_n\right\}$, where $x_i$ is a vector.
 A dot product in a Gram Matrix can be seen calculating the similarity between two vectors.
 However, in the polar coordinate mentioned above, the norm of each vector causes a bias in the calculation of the inner product.
 Therefore, we exploit the angular perspective by considering the trigonometric sum between each point in the polar coordinate to identify the temporal correlation within different time intervals, which is an inner product-like operation solely depending on the angle.
 The GAF is defined as follows:

 where